- LSAT PREP

 Before you can register for your LSAT test, you must open an account with the Law School Admissions Council website.
-Opening the account is free, but you will need to eventually pay for the Credential Assembly Service, which is currently $124.
+Opening the account is free, but you will need to eventually pay for the Credential Assembly Service, which is currently $195.
 The CAS is the service that simplifies the law school application process by gathering your information and providing it to law schools.
-The law school gets a summary prepared by CAS along with copies of all the pertinent information.
-You pay an extra $12 for each law school report after the first one.
-The registration is good for five years.
+For each school you apply to, LSAC prepares a law school report costs $5 each.
+CAS registration is good for five years, and LSAC will keep your transcripts for that period of time.
 Open your CAS account before you take the LSAT so that you have plenty of time to supply the information and correct problems.

 Once you register, have a transcript sent to LSAC directly from each college you attended.
 There are procedures for submitting international transcripts, which are detailed on the LSAC website.
 Later, when you get them, CAS also collects your letters of recommendation and runs the evaluation process.

-The LSAT currently costs $136 if you register on time.
-There are additional fees if you register late or change test locations.
+The LSAT currently costs $200.
 Register as soon as you have decided when/where you will take the test.
 Some locations sell out.

 Preparing For and Taking the LSAT

 NOTE: The information below refers to the in-person LSAT which, due to the COVID-19 pandemic, has been suspended indefinitely.
 In its place, LSAC now administers the virtual LSAT-Flex, an online version of the LSAT that prospective law students take at home.
 Each test taker is paired with a remote proctor who monitors the test-taking environment before and during the test.